Lesson Plan: Researching American Democracy

 Examples (Modeling): Diagram: The Structure of American Government

-A) Display the diagram of the three branches of governemnt.
+A) Display the diagram of the three branches of government.

-B) Have students use Page 42 to complete the chart. review students' responses orally.
+B) Have students use their textbook or the Internet to complete the chart.
+Review students' responses orally.

 B) Have students identify which branch is being checked and which branch holds the power.